Azure/bicep-registry-modules/avm/res/cognitive-services/account/README.md

 - [Using Customer-Managed-Keys with User-Assigned identity](#example-6-using-customer-managed-keys-with-user-assigned-identity)
 - [WAF-aligned](#example-7-waf-aligned)

-### Example 1: _Using deployments parameter set_
+### Example 1: _Using `deployments` in parameter set_

-This instance deploys the module with ai model deployment feature.
+This instance deploys the module with the AI model deployment feature.

 <details>